LuizMullerSouza/SoftwareEngineering-Projects/2nd-semester/robotics-lab-i/robot-patrol/README.md

 ---

 ### 🪧 Notes and Disclaimers
-The data and values presented here (like the 4.3-second duration) are specific to my robot and the proposed challenge arena.
+The data and values presented here are specific to my robot and the proposed challenge arena.
 These values may vary depending on the robot and the environment.

 ---